NDevTK/OriginMarker/README.md

 2. Add a folder to the bookmarks bar with the ID of the mode like * as the name.
 3. It will then automatically get renamed.

+# Recommendation
+Do not enable bookmark sync between devices.

 # How to use
 Rename the folder/marker on the origin or just use Automatic mode.
 When you rename a marker it will not change the mode so you can have a marker named *